omgnetwork/omg-js/integration-tests/README.md

 ```

 To run the entire test suite there are 2 options:
-1. The quickest option is to run them in parallel using `npm run parallel-test`.
+1. Run them in parallel using `npm run parallel-test`.
-2. The slowest option is to run them all in sequence using `npm run sequence-test`
+2. Run them in sequence using `npm run sequence-test`

 ## Returning Test Funds